 Since each diagonal entry is $m$, we have that $g(P)$ is $m$ raised to the power equal to the number of gaps in $P$.
-We arrive at the desired result, once we recognize that the length of a path $P = (a \to \dots \to a+b)$ and the number of gaps of $P$ must add up to the number of integers between $a$ and $a+b$, which is $b+1$. \end{proof}
+We arrive at the desired result, once we recognize that the number of vertices in $P$ and the number of gaps of $P$ must add up to the number of integers in $[a, a+b]$, which is $b+1$. \end{proof}

-The determinant of these submatrices come from the sum over paths in $G$, however, the summand only takes into account the lengths of those paths.
-Let us define